4ng3lw4r3/angel-reyna-rhymes-crawler/README.md

-# ✧ Genius Lyrics Crawler ✧
+# ✧ Find Rhymes ✧

 ✧ ✧ ✧ This is a Python script for crawling lyrics and context information from Genius to find rhymes in any language. ✧ ✧ ✧